johannesbos/asterisk13/README.md

 alaw and g722 sounds & moh are included.
 Use the `/var/lib/asterisk/sounds` volume if you want to provide your own sounds.

 For own music on hold, use the `/var/lib/asterisk/moh` volume.

-`volumes:`
-`- /docker/asterisk13/sounds:/var/lib/asterisk/sounds`
-`- /docker/asterisk13/musiconhold:/var/lib/asterisk/moh`

 Use network mode host if you want the complete RTP range (10000-10099) `network_mode: host`